Bacon Wrapped Water Chestnuts

 • When ready to serve, bake first without the sauce to crisp up the bacon, then finish the recipe like normal.

-• Spicy: Turn up the heat, and add some asian flair, by adding a teaspoon of chili garlic sauce.
+• Spicy: Turn up the heat, and add some Asian flair, by adding a teaspoon of chili garlic sauce.
 From the makers of Sriracha, just a little bit of this kitchen must-have will bring fiery, garlicky, flavor.

-• Cheese: Make these more like a Bacon Wrapped Date inspired dish by adding Manchego, gorgonzola, or Goat Cheese before wrapping in bacon.
+• Cheese: Make these more like a Bacon Wrapped Date inspired dish by adding Manchego, gorgonzola, or Goat Cheese before wrapping them in bacon.

 • Marinate – Before making this Bacon Wrapped Water Chestnuts recipe, soak your chestnuts in a marinade of soy sauce or tamari for at least 30 minutes.

-• Rumaki – Put this dish into a time machine back set to the popular tiki culture of the 50’s and 60’s by first wrapping your water chestnut in chicken or duck liver.
+• Rumaki – Put this dish into a time machine back set to the popular tiki culture of the ’50s and ’60s by first wrapping your water chestnut in chicken or duck liver.
 Wrap it all in the bacon.
 For a more authentic sauce, add a bit of fresh ginger and minced garlic.

 • Serve: These will last for up to 2 hours at room temperature.
 Keep warm in a slow cooker for up to 4 hours.